 This appliance must be grounded.
-This oven is equipped with a cord having a grounding wire with a grounding plug.
+This microwave oven is equipped with a cord which has a grounding wire and grounding plug.
 It must be plugged into a wall receptacle that is properly installed and grounded in accordance with the National Electrical Code and local codes and ordinances.
 In the event of an electrical short circuit, grounding reduces risk of electric shock by providing an escape wire for the electric current.

 Improper use of the grounding plug can result in a risk of electric shock.

 The electrical requirements are a 120 volt 60 Hz, AC only, 15 amp or more protected electrical supply.
 It is recommended that a separate circuit serving only this appliance be provided.

 The microwave oven is equipped with a 3-prong grounding plug.
 It must be plugged into a wall receptacle that is properly installed and grounded.
 Should you only have a 2-prong outlet, have a qualified electrician install a correct wall receptacle.